jonasdasdefekte/The-Sage/README.md

 #### Brewing

-Many cards from the Sage allow you to Brew potions.
+Every basegame character has its special take on a card type: The Ironclad likes Attacks, The Silent goes well with Skills and The Defect is specialized in playing Powers.
+Rather than introducing a new card type, this character focusses on another game element: Potions.

 ![Brewing Potions](https://github.com/jonasdasdefekte/The-Sage/blob/master/src/main/resources/sage/cards/Quackster.png "Quackster")

 *Quackster (Uncommon Skill, 0 Energy): Brew a random potion in 4 (3) turns.*

-Every basegame character has its special take on a card type: The Ironclad likes Attacks, The Silent goes well with Skills and The Defect is specialized in playing Powers.
-Rather than introducing a new card type, this character focusses on another game element: Potions.
 Usually you have to wait a couple of turns before your potions are ready to use.
 But there is also a Brewing power that will help brewing your potions faster.
 For example, when playing the above card, Quackster with 2 Brewing power, you will recieve your random potion not in 4 but in 2 turns.
 The potion mechanic introduces many new tactical decisions because you will can only hold a couple of potions at the same time.

 #### Other mechanics